ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 ### Link rot

-IPFS eliminates the problem of broken links by allowing data to be addressed by its content, rather than by its location.
+IPFS eliminates the problem of <VueCustomTooltip label="The tendency for hyperlinks over time to cease pointing to their targeted file, web page, or server due to relocation of the resource to a new address, or the resource becoming permanently unavailable." underlined>link rot</VueCustomTooltip> by allowing data to be addressed by its content, rather than by its location.
+So, in other words, content in IPFS is still reachable regardless of its location, and does not depend on specific servers being available.

 ### Verifiability